schmettow/New_Stats/docs/Generalized_Linear_Models.md

 |session             | -0.236| -0.337| -0.133|
 |DesignNovel:session | -0.075| -0.244|  0.090|

-Again, the coefficients are on a logarithmic scale and cannot be interpreted right away.
-By using the exponential mean function, we obtain the following table:
+These coefficients are on a logarithmic scale and cannot be interpreted right away.
+By using the exponential mean function, we reverse the logarithm and obtain the following table:

 ```r